Live life again

 What is Cytomegalovirus (CMV)?

-Human cytomegalovirus (CMV) is a β-herpesvirus.
+CMV is a β-herpesvirus.
 Like all herpesvirus, CMV establishes life-long latent infection and is found in more than 60% of adults worldwide.
-There is currently no cure for CMV.
-Once you have been infected with CMV, the virus establishes latency (dormant state) from where it may re-activate and cause an active lytic infection.
-Normally, a healthy person’s immune system keeps the virus from causing illness and most people will never know they have CMV.
+There is currently no treatment that can eradicate CMV.
+Once you have been infected with CMV, the virus establishes latency (a dormant state) from where it may re-activate and cause an active lytic infection.

 » I have three pairs of new running shoes and new running clothes to put in the closet.
-It is my belief that it will be good again when I get a new liver
+It is my belief that it will be good again when I get a new kidney

 Synklino in the news